nirmeshk/tweet_analysis/README.md

 `(project_env) user@user_machine$ `
 7. clone the project `git clone https://github.ncsu.edu/nbkhande/tweet_analysis_v1.git`
 8. `cd tweet_analysis_v1`
-9. pip install -r requirements.txt
+9. sudo pip install -r requirements.txt
 10. Run `sparse run` in order to run the topology on local.
 11. Once the project work is done, you can dissconnect from virtualenv by running `deactivate`.